-Salmon, Sea Trout & Eels
+Atlantic Salmon, Sea Trout and European Eels

 One of the best places to see leaping Salmon is at Stainforth Force, a few miles upstream from Settle

-After spawning in the winter the salmon are called kelts, and around 80% of kelts die.
-The carcasses of the kelts provide important food for invertebrates (and other animals along the river banks) which in turn provide food for the salmon fry.
+After spawning in the winter the Salmon are called Kelts (around 80% of Kelts die!).
+The carcasses of the dead Kelts provide important food for invertebrates (and other animals along the river banks), which in turn provide food for the Salmon Fry.

 Sea Trout are very similar to Salmon, and you may have to look closely to tell the difference.
 They can grow up to 21lbs but this is very rare.

 As with Salmon, the Sea Trout lay their Eggs in gravel, but generally smaller gravel than the Salmon and also in smaller becks.

 The Eggs hatch, becoming Alevins and Parr and head to the sea in the spring.